-Chances are, you know someone at work or in your personal life who has dyslexia.
-But do you really understand what it’s like to live with the condition?
+If you don't have dyslexia yourself, chances are that you know someone at work or in your personal life who does.
+But do you really understand what it's like to live with the condition?

 Imagine that, every time you looked at a page, the words started blurring or even began jumping across the page.
 Imagine having to read things several times over before you could even begin to understand them.
 What would you do?
 And, more importantly, how would it make you feel?

 Disorientated... scared... worried?
 These are just some of the issues that a person with dyslexia has to deal with every day.